 But Be Ready for Toys Being Torn Apart

-Well, this may sound like a a harsh wake-up call, but from your dog’s perspective toys are perceived like prey animals to tear apart.
+Well, this may sound like like a harsh wake-up call, but from your dog’s perspective, toys are perceived like prey animals to tear apart.
 No, dogs don’t play with their Barbie dolls as we do, nor do they cuddle with their toys to feel less scared at night and fall asleep.

 Dogs want to chase toys and chew toys with their chompers as if they were prey animals they just caught.
 They enjoy to the whole evisceration and dissection process.
 So dog owners should not be upset if Rover manages to behead a teddy bear the first night and “de-guts” it to get all the stuffing out.

 This is therefore something to keep into consideration before shelling out a bunch of money on a dog toy.
 Not surprisingly, sometimes the most fun objects are free, and dogs are often happy to shred boxes and paper just as cats are happy playing with a ball of tin foil.